tastern-waterousco/web-app-runner/README.md

 ### IP Filter

 The following IP Filter server with accept and reject specific IP addresses.
 All unknown IPs are accepted.
-This is modified with the __acceptUnknownVisitor__ option parameter set to true.
+This is modified with the __acceptUnknownVisitor__ option parameter set to false.

 	var opts = {
 			whiteList:[